MikroTik Authentication Revealed — Margin Research

 Still With Us?

 We hope so.
 This cryptographic reverse engineering effort had a little bit of everything: an obscure protocol, multiple elliptic curve definitions, and conversions from weighted projective space.
 If you are hungry for more, or want to put yourself through further technical torture, please see the source code and additional commentary in our GitHub repo.
 But wait!
 For those who are truly insatiable, there's more.
-The single best resource we used in reverse engineering was an unfinished IEEE submission draft courtesy of the WayBack Machine.
+The single best resource we used in reverse engineering was an unfinished IEEE submission draft courtesy of the Wayback Machine.
 In fact, MikroTik's implementation is nearly identical to the draft's proposed protocol.
 See if you can spot the minor nuances and marvel (as we did) that the shared secret remains the same.

 [1] ECDH() accepts a private key as input and returns the associated elliptic curve public key, as in elliptic curve Diffie Hellman.
 This is replicated by the gen_public_key method in elliptic_curves.py’s WCurve class